ibm-cloud-docs/watson-knowledge-studio/dictionaries.md

     Specifies a code that identifies the part of speech.
 This part of speech information is used by the dictionary annotator to help with sentence tokenization.
     - `0` - Unknown

-        > **Note:** This code supports the scenario where you want to upload a large machine-generated dictionary that does not include part of speech information in each entry.
+        This code supports the scenario where you want to upload a large machine-generated dictionary that does not include part of speech information in each entry.
 You can assign *unknown* to all entries by default.
 Avoid using this code, if possible.
+        {: important}

     - `1` - Pronoun
     - `2` - Verb